Project 3: Zine Game

 Consider the following options:

-- An original game inspired by a personal experience;
+- An original game inspired by a personal experience, or artifacts from your day-to-day;

 - A personal response to an existing piece (a film, a manifesto, an article, an event...);